Plaxton: 1950s

 The Consort was first shown at the 1956 Commercial Motor Show.
-It was a development of the Venturer, but in place of the previous oval the four-part grill was now enclosed by a near-trapezoidal outline (though actually hexagonal), wider at the top than the bottom, with the headlamps outside.
+It was a development of the Venturer, but in place of the previous oval the four-part grille was now enclosed by a near-trapezoidal outline (though actually hexagonal), wider at the top than the bottom, with the headlamps outside.
 Trim was revised to be much squarer in outline, featuring ribbed brightwork, and the curved rear quarter lights, first standardised on the Venturer III, were now incorporated into the main window line.
-However, a year later the Consort II was announced, re-introducing the oval grill outline of the Venturer – but now surrounding a plainer grill with chrome flash across the middle – while the trim lines so recently squared up were softened once again.
-The evident popularity of the oval- shaped grill then ensured its survival as a Plaxton hallmark for many years to come.
+However, a year later the Consort II was announced, re-introducing the oval grille outline of the Venturer – but now surrounding a plainer grille with chrome flash across the middle – while the trim lines so recently squared up were softened once again.
+The evident popularity of the oval- shaped grille then ensured its survival as a Plaxton hallmark for many years to come.

 In 1957 the founder of the company, FW Plaxton Senior, died, and was succeeded as chairman by his son Frederick Junior, though known as Eric.

 In 1958, Plaxtons were approached by Sheffield United Tours (SUT) with a requirement for a new crisper design of coach body.
 The result was the first Panorama body.
 The main feature of the Panorama design was the large, fixed rectangular side windows.
 A vertical front from the contemporary Consort II design was used, with the door ahead of the front axle.
 The 1958 Panorama was entered into the British and the Nice coach rallies, winning top awards at both events.
 The first six Panoramas, designated "Panorama Pioneer" by SUT, were built on AEC Reliance chassis and seated 36 passengers.

 The production version of the Panorama, with 41 seats as standard, was introduced at the 1958 Commercial Motor Show, as an addition to the existing range, available in one form only – on underfloor-engined chassis with the entrance ahead of the front axle.
-In common with the new Consort III and IV, it had a new silver-effect dished oval grill with a chrome flash through the middle, and a curved windscreen with a central division.
+In common with the new Consort III and IV, it had a new silver-effect dished oval grille with a chrome flash through the middle, and a curved windscreen with a central division.
 The original Panorama's short window immediately behind the entrance door was removed and encapsulated into the first bay, and the difference in level between the waistline and the rear window was accommodated by a "kick-up" at the rear.
 The design then received minor modifications over the next two years.

 Consort IV variants with the entrance further back, together with the smaller Consort III, were able to use a windscreen with even greater curvature, but it was the Panorama which was the trend-setter, becoming a strong influence on the development of British coach styling for years to come.